 Owner approval is the first step

 Dissolving a corporation or an LLC generally requires the approval of the shareholders or members.
 Most states have default rules for obtaining this approval, but many times the corporate bylaws or the LLC’s operating agreement spells out the process for dissolving.

-The requirements for dissolution vary by state.
-Tax clearance is often required to effect dissolution.
+A tax clearance is often required to effect dissolution.
+A tax clearance is a certificate from the state tax department certifying that the corporation or LLC has satisfied its tax and reporting obligations.
 This tax clearance serves as proof that no back taxes are owed before filing dissolution papers.
-Check with the secretary of state for the tax clearance rules you need to comply with when dissolving a corporation or LLC.
+Check with the Secretary of State for the tax clearance rules you need to comply with when dissolving a corporation or LLC.

-CT Tip: The rules regarding obtaining tax clearances vary widely from state-to-state.
-In some states, it may take a long time to obtain this document—even if no taxes are due and owing.
-Because it is a prerequisite to filing for dissolution, waiting to the last minute may slow down the entire dissolution process.
+The procedures for obtaining tax clearances vary widely from state-to-state.
+In some states, it may take a long time to obtain this document — even if no taxes are due and owing.
+Because it is a prerequisite to filing for dissolution, waiting until the last minute may slow down the entire dissolution process.

 When notifying creditors, you generally must provide the deadline for submitting claims.
-This state-mandated requirement is usually 120 days from the date of the notice.
-Some states require dissolving entities to publish notices of dissolution to notify creditors not known to the corporation and allow them to submit claims.
+Some state statutes require dissolving entities to publish notices of dissolution to notify creditors not known to the corporation and allow them to submit claims.
 You must comply with state statutes when notifying creditors as well as when settling claims, so you should consult your attorney to avoid running afoul of state laws.

 Submit final tax documents

 Tax filings are required for dissolution.
 When you dissolve your corporation or LLC, you must be sure to file the required federal, state, and local tax returns and documents.
 These can include income taxes, as well as employment taxes and sales and use taxes.